 DAY 3 Jemma Valley - Debre Birhan

 We need to leave early this morning and head to the Jemma Valley & Aliyu Amba where we can see many lowland species alongside more typical highland birds.
-In particular we will look for the extremely localised Harwood's Francolin, as well as Erckel’s Francolin and have a chance of Red-billed Pytilia and Yellow-throated Seedeater.
-Other endemics we can see today include Rüppell’s Black-chat, White-winged Cliff-chat, White-billed Starling and Abyssinian Oriole, We could also pick up Lammergeier, Dark Chanting Goshawk, Steppe, Tawny and Verreaux’s Eagles, Fox Kestrel, African Pygmy and Half-collared Kingfishers, Abyssinian Roller, Black-billed Wood-hoopoe, Black-billed Barbet, Blue Saw-wing (split from Black), Mottled Swift, Blue-breasted Bee-eater, Hemprich’s Hornbill, Little Rock Thrush, Rüppell’s Robin-Chat, Familiar (or Red-tailed) Chat, Mocking Cliff-chat, Abyssinian White-eye, Grey-backed Fiscal, Black-crowned Tchagra, Ethiopian Boubou, Foxy, Singing and Stout Cisticolas, Montane White-eye, Northern Puffback, Fan-tailed Raven, Black-winged Red Bishop, Red-winged Starling, Village Indigobird, Pin-tailed Whydah, Cut-throat Finch, Red-billed Firefinch, the endemic White-throated (or Yellow-rumped) Seedeater and Cinnamon-breasted Bunting.
+In particular we will look for the extremely localised Harwood's Francolin, as well as Erckel’s Francolin and have a chance of Red-billed Pytilia and Yellow-throated (White-rumped) Seedeater.
+Other endemics we can see today include Rüppell’s Black-chat, White-winged Cliff-chat, White-billed Starling and Abyssinian Oriole, We could also pick up Lammergeier, Dark Chanting Goshawk, Steppe, Tawny and Verreaux’s Eagles, Fox Kestrel, African Pygmy and Half-collared Kingfishers, Abyssinian Roller, Black-billed Wood-hoopoe, Black-billed Barbet, Blue Saw-wing (split from Black), Mottled Swift, Blue-breasted Bee-eater, Hemprich’s Hornbill, Little Rock Thrush, Rüppell’s Robin-Chat, Familiar (or Red-tailed) Chat, Mocking Cliff-chat, Abyssinian White-eye, Grey-backed Fiscal, Black-crowned Tchagra, Ethiopian Boubou, Foxy, Singing and Stout Cisticolas, Montane White-eye, Northern Puffback, Fan-tailed Raven, Black-winged Red Bishop, Red-winged Starling, Village Indigobird, Pin-tailed Whydah, Cut-throat Finch, Red-billed Firefinch and Cinnamon-breasted Bunting.
 In the afternoon we will continue our scenic journey as we head to Debre Birhan, where we will spend the next 2 nights.

 Days 4 - 5 Ankober - Melka Ghebdu - Debre Birhan